joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/28/us/st-paul-police-chief-sexual-harassment-mayor.html

 **Mark Zuckerberg Blasts Centralization of A.I.
 Power**\
-`In an interview, Meta’s chief executive took aim at Anthropic and OpenAI, which have pushed to tightly control A.I. development, and said he supported “more openness.”`\
+`In an interview with The Times, Meta’s chief executive took aim at Anthropic and OpenAI, which have pushed to tightly control A.I. development, and said he supported “more openness.”`\
 https://www.nytimes.com/2026/07/28/technology/mark-zuckerberg-meta-ai.html

 **What’s Going on With Mitch McConnell?
 Kentucky’s Governor Has Questions.**\